Dwight Morrow High School: Demographic issues

-In Fall 2002, a new magnet program was opened up in an attempt to attract non- African American students back to the school.
-The opening of the new academy led to more discrimination from the viewpoint of Englewood's African American community.
-The academy was given a portion of the campus to operate on, and the regular high school, Dwight Morrow, continued to operate on the remainder of the campus.
-The academy has a diverse population and is kept separate from Dwight Morrow while occupying the same campus.
-This has created two distinct schools on one campus.
-Dwight Morrow has recently had protests, overcrowded classrooms and an inferior education.

-"The books are old and the classes are overcrowded,' said..., a junior.
-"In my history class at least five students have to stand up each day.".
+The Academies magnet program was opened up in an attempt to attract "white and Asian students back into Englewood's schools".
+The opening of the new academy led to a perception by Englewood's African American community that the Academy and its diverse student body was given its own portion of the campus to operate on with highly qualified teachers and more resources, while the "overwhelmingly black and Hispanic" regular high school, Dwight Morrow, continued to operate separately on the campus with overcrowded classrooms and an inferior education.
+Dwight Morrow students walked out and staged a rally in September 2005 to protest against the conditions at the school: "The books are old and the classes are overcrowded,' said..., a junior.
+"In my history class at least five students have to stand up each day."

-The academy has highly qualified teachers as well as better resources.

-"Academies@Englewood; longer school day, rigorous and engaging core academic curriculum, technology, upgraded classroom materials and equipment not available to Dwight Morrow students, climate reflecting high expectations, inviting classrooms.
-Students are spirited and proud of their school and opportunities."
+In the pages of The Record, columnist Lawrence Aaron contrasted the Academies at Englewood, with its "longer school day, rigorous and engaging core academic curriculum, technology, upgraded classroom materials and equipment not available to Dwight Morrow students, climate reflecting high expectations, inviting classrooms", while Dwight Morrow had a "lack of classroom equipment and technology, in many classes students are either not engaged at all or are engaged in below grade-level assignments".

-Many residents of Englewood feel that the City of Englewood has worked against the progress of the high school by opening up the Academies.
-About 50% of the students are from Englewood.
-Englewood's African American community feels the city and the board of education has put its minority residents second with this move.

-"For the past three years they've been feeling like second-class citizens in their own town, sharing a campus with another high school touted as academically superior, and getting no respect...The message to kids and parents at that 97 percent African-American and Hispanic high school is that for so-called integration to happen on the campus, you must swallow the bitter pill that tastes like apartheid."
+Residents of Englewood felt that the district has worked against the progress of the high school by opening up the Academies; with greater resources devoted to the Academies, some residents felt that Dwight Morrow had been neglected.
+About 50% of the students are from outside of Englewood.
+Members of Englewood's African American community said that the city and the board of education has put its minority residents second with the move.
+"For the past three years they've been feeling like second-class citizens in their own town, sharing a campus with another high school touted as academically superior, and getting no respect...
+The message to kids and parents at that 97 percent African-American and Hispanic high school is that for so-called integration to happen on the campus, you must swallow the bitter pill that tastes like apartheid."